This post may contain affiliate links. Please read our disclosure policy.

 • In a medium saucepan, melt the better on medium heat.
 Once the butter melts fully and starts foaming, stir continuously to be able to see the color of the butter changing.
 You will smell a nutty aroma and notice the buter turning golden brown.

-• Once the butter is golden brown remove it from the heat and set aside.
+• Once the butter is golden brown remove it from the heat and set aside to cool for 15-20 minutes.
+You should have about 85g-90g of browned butter to bake with.

 Make the brown butter banana bread